Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 - Turn on the switch next to the albums you want to hide from the Album tabs.

-With Cancel send, a message that you sent by accident can be stopped/cancelled.
+With the Recall messages function, a message that you sent by accident can be stopped/cancelled.
 To enable this feature, follow these steps:

-- Tap the Menu button > Settings > Turn on the Cancel send switch.
+- Tap the Menu button > Settings > Advanced, and turn on the Recall messages option.

 - To stop a message from sending out, double tap the message bubble within 6 secs.